Nault/Nault/README.md

 # Application Structure

 - [Nault](https://github.com/BitDesert/Nault) - The main wallet application (UI + Seed Generation/Block Signing/Etc).
-Communication with the network is done via Nano RPC and Websocket protocols, private or public.
+- Communication with the network is done via Nano RPC and Websocket protocols, private or public on any nano network.

 # Development Prerequisites